-- 6.4 Representative samples of existing ecosystems within the landscape shall be protected in their natural state and recorded on maps, appropriate to the scale and intensity of operations and the uniqueness of the affected resources. - 6.4.1 Representative samples of existing ecosystems shall be mapped and protected in their natural state, based on the identification of key biological areas and/or consultation with environmental stakeholders, local government and scientific authorities. - 6.4.2 In conjunction with experts, restoration and protection activities shall be defined, documented, and implemented in the forest. - 6.4.3 Applicable to SLIMF FMEs only: (note: above indicators do not apply) Where representative samples of ecosystems are known to exist in the FMU these shall be protected.. - 6.4.4 A minimum of 5% of the forest area is managed as biological important areas.
-FMEs can through written agreements arrange cooperate in order to comply with the requirement. . - 6.5 Written guidelines shall be prepared and implemented to: control erosion; minimise forest damage during harvesting, road construction, and all other mechanical disturbances; and protect water resources. - 6.5.1 All forest operations with the potential for negative environmental impact (as identified in 6.1) shall have written guidelines defining acceptable practices which are available to forest managers and supervisors.
-Such operational guidelines shall meet or exceed national or regional best management practices. - 6.5.2 Maps and/or work plans shall be produced at a scale that allows effective supervision of soil and water resource management and protection activities. - 6.5.3 Topographic maps should be prepared before logging or road construction occurs. - 6.5.4 Topographic maps should specify areas suitable for all-weather harvesting or dry-weather only; and indicate locations for extraction (or haul) roads, loading ramps (or log yards), main skid (or snig) trails, drainage structures, buffer zones, and conservation areas. - 6.5.5 Training shall be given to FME staff and contractors to meet guidance requirements. - 6.5.6 Road construction, maintenance and closure standards shall be followed in the forest. - 6.6 Management systems shall promote the development and adoption of environmentally friendly non-chemical methods of pest management and strive to avoid the use of chemical pesticides.
+6.4 Representative samples of existing ecosystems within the landscape shall be protected in their natural state and recorded on maps, appropriate to the scale and intensity of operations and the uniqueness of the affected resources.

+6.4.1 Representative samples of existing ecosystems shall be protected in their natural state, based on the identification of key biological areas and/or consultation with environmental stakeholders, local government and scientific authorities.

+6.4.2 In conjunction with experts, restoration and protection activities shall be defined, documented, and implemented in the forest.

+6.4.3 Applicable to SLIMF FMEs only: (note: above indicators do not apply) Where representative samples of ecosystems are known to exist in the FMU these shall be protected...

+6.5 Written guidelines shall be prepared and implemented to: control erosion; minimise forest damage during harvesting, road construction, and all other mechanical disturbances; and protect water resources.

+6.5.1 All forest operations with the potential for negative environmental impact (as identified in 6.1) shall have written guidelines defining acceptable practices which are available to forest managers and supervisors.
+Such operational guidelines shall meet or exceed national or regional best management practices.

+6.5.2 Maps and/or work plans shall be produced at a scale that allows effective supervision of soil and water resource management and protection activities.

+6.5.3 Topographic maps should be prepared before logging or road construction occurs.

+6.5.4 Topographic maps should specify areas suitable for all-weather harvesting or dryweather only; and indicate locations for extraction (or haul) roads, loading ramps (or log yards), main skid (or snig) trails, drainage structures, buffer zones, and conservation areas.

+6.5.5 Training shall be given to FME staff and contractors to meet guidance requirements.

+6.5.6 Road construction, maintenance and closure standards shall be followed in the forest.

+6.6 Management systems shall promote the development and adoption of environmentally friendly non chemical methods of pest management and strive to avoid the use of chemical pesticides.
 World Health Organisation Type 1A and 1B and chlorinated hydrocarbon pesticides; pesticides that are persistent, toxic or whose derivatives remain biologically active and accumulate in the food chain beyond their intended use; as well as any pesticides banned by international agreement, shall be prohibited.
-If chemicals are used, proper equipment and training shall be provided to minimise health and environmental risks. - 6.6.1 Forest managers shall employ silvicultural systems, integrated pest management and vegetation control strategies that result in the least adverse environmental impact.
+If chemicals are used, proper equipment and training shall be provided to minimise health and environmental risks.

+6.6.1 Forest managers shall employ silvicultural systems, integrated pest management and vegetation control strategies that result in the least adverse environmental impact.
 Pesticides are used only when non-chemical management practices have been proven ineffective or cost prohibitive.